-Dubai’s government is keen to protect the status quo and doesn’t want to compromise its cultural values or standard of living by allowing foreigners to become a permanent part of society.
-Your only route to becoming a naturalised citizen is by marriage to a national; even this, however, doesn’t guarantee citizenship, particularly for non-Muslims.
+Dubai’s government is keen to protect the status quo and doesn't want to compromise its cultural values or standard of living by allowing foreigners to become a permanent part of society.
+Your only route to becoming a naturalised citizen is after ten years of marriage to a national; even this, however, doesn’t guarantee citizenship, particularly for non-Muslims.

 In exceptional circumstances only, a Dubai’s ruler might grant citizenship to a foreigner who has provided outstanding service to the state over a number of years.
 A generous employer might reward a loyal worker who has made a major contribution to the company over many years by providing him with a work and residence permit of indefinite duration.
 After your retirement, however, the employer would have to be a figure of considerable influence to maintain this gift and satisfy the labour authorities.
 In this case, you wouldn’t be a citizen, but merely be allowed to remain in the country indefinitely.